Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

 2. Open Postman.
 3. Open a new request.
 4. Change the dropdown to POST.
-5. Enter the enpoint into the URL: `http://localhost:3000/test/three`.
+5. Enter the endpoint into the URL: `http://localhost:3000/test/three`.
 6. Click on the body tab under the url input field.
 7. Choose the `raw` radio button.
 8. In the dropdown choose `JSON (application/json)`.